GSA/ficam-federation/_plan/00_index.md

 * Policy compliance
 * Reporting requirements

-If Federation looks like it would benefit your agency, the next step is to [target and] plan for a Federation project.

-## Plan for a Federation Project

-To help you plan, here are some key steps and actions you can take:
+Below are some helpful checklists and actions you can take to plan your Federation Project.

 ## <span style="color: #0C5C89">**Federation Project Checklist**</span>